 The automaker earned $1.4 billion in the first quarter, a decline of 45 percent from $2.55 billion a year earlier as a higher tax rate and overseas losses ate into growing income in North America.
 The Dearborn-based company earned $29.5 billion in the past three years after $30.1 billion in losses from 2006 through 2008.

 Ford this month reclaimed control of its blue oval logo and other assets put up as collateral to obtain $23.4 billion in loans in late 2006 that enabled it to avoid the bankruptcies that befell its U.S. competitors.
-Moody’s Investors Service and Fitch Ratings raised Ford’s credit to investment grade (F) in the past two months.
+Moody’s Investors Service and Fitch Ratings raised Ford’s credit to investment grade (F:US) in the past two months.
 Both had rated it as junk since 2005.

 To contact the reporter on this story: Keith Naughton in Dearborn, Michigan at firstname.lastname@example.org